Dragon Among Clouds and Waves - 5675

 The umimatsu, literally "sea pine", despite its outward appearance similar to that one of wood, is a type of dark coral, ranging from solid black to brown streaked with yellow.
-The combination in a single piece of materials dark as the umimatsu and the coral, especially if the latter material was worked in relief, was a prerogative of the Minkoku workshop.
+The combination in a single piece of dark materials as the umimatsu and the coral, especially if the latter material was worked in relief, was a prerogative of the Minkoku workshop.
 The founder, Genryosai Minkoku, already active in Edo in the late eighteenth century, had certainly many pupils, among them at least one signed with the same characters of the master.

 By analogy with the production of this school, our piece can be considered made by an anonymous artist active in the Edo/Tokyo area in the second half of the nineteenth century.